kent-rasmussen/azt/TASKSCOLLECTION.md

 If there are entries in your database that haven't been filled out yet, you will see an entry field here, where you can read the instructions and type the word.

 ### Start work on a new language here
 If you clicked on "Start work on a new language", either when A→Z+T opens, or after "Change to another database", this "Add Words" task is the first (and only, until you complete it) task you will see.
-A→Z+T will have already filled in entries with glosses, part of speech and CAWL tags, but no citation forms —this is what you will add in the field provided.
+A→Z+T will have already filled in entries with glosses, lexical category and CAWL tags, but no citation forms —this is what you will add in the field provided.

 ### Add remaining CAWL entries
 This button is present if you are missing any of the 1700 tags of the Comparative African Word List (CAWL).
 If this is there, you typically want to start by pressing it (if you haven't already).